 The Miller Centre was opened in October 1977.
 Its aim is to provide a friendly atmosphere and a workplace where people who miss the companionship of others can find a sense of purpose by helping to run a community theatre.

-Originally a church and then a school, the premises were converted to a day centre and theatre by The Park Hill Trust - a registered charity that aims to improve the quality of life for older people in retirement.
+Originally a church and then a school, the premises were converted to a day centre and theatre by The Miller Centre Trust (formerly The Park Hill Trust) - a registered charity.

-The theatre has 198 seats (108 raked) and can be adapted for both proscenium arch and in the round productions.
+Following a substantial refurbishment in 2018 to provide more comfort and legroom for patrons, the theatre has 186 seats (96 raked) and can be adapted for both proscenium arch and in the round productions.
 It is also used as a cinema once a month to show modern blockbusters and classic films.